 Things to know about Tasmania driving times and distances

 Tasmania is a small island, but sometimes you will need to allow extra travel time due to the mountainous terrain.

 Slower speeds are often necessary to tackle steep and windy sections – both up and down – and you may get stuck behind slow moving vehicles like log trucks, caravans or campervans.

-We have allowed for these mountainous sections in our custom itineraries and in the Driving Distance Calculator (below) – but if you’re creating your own road trip route then do keep this in mind.
+We have allowed for these mountainous sections in our custom itineraries and in the Driving Distance Calculator (above) – but if you’re creating your own road trip route then do keep this in mind.

 Parts of the ‘Lap of Tasmania’ route where there is more likely to occur include: